 Hiring Restrictions.

 Client acknowledges Arch Pools’ legitimate business interest in protecting Arch Pools’ knowledge, training, and best practices in the domain of amenity management which are imparted and invested in Arch Pools staff and which are unique, specialized, and proprietary.
-Accordingly, during the Term and for a period of one (1) year from the termination or natural expiration of this Agreement, Client shall not employ, engage, or enter into a contract with any individual employed by Arch Pools and engaged in the Services at any time during the Term (collectively, “Restricted Hires”).
+Accordingly, during the Term and for a period of one (1) year from the termination or natural expiration of this Agreement, Client shall not employ, engage, or enter into a contract with any individual employed by Arch Pools and engaged in the Services at any time during the Term (collectively, “Restricted Hires”), with the exception of those introduced to Arch Pools by Client in order to be employed on the Premises.
 In addition, Client shall not permit any Restricted Hire to work at the Property in any capacity, whether under the employment of a successor operator, other third-party company, or any other arrangement in which services are rendered at or for the benefit of the Property.
 This restrictive period shall be tolled during any period in which Client is in violation of this Section.
 Arch Pools may release Client from the restrictive covenants contained herein, and may place conditions upon such release, in its sole discretion, provided that such a release must be in writing signed by the Arch Pools President or General Counsel.

-The Parties agree that a breach of this Section shall subject Arch Pools to damages, and that these damages are difficult to compute.
-Accordingly, in the event that Client breaches this Section, Client shall pay to Arch Pools liquidated damages in an amount equal to Thirty-Three Percent (33%) of the total annual compensation for the applicable Restricted Hire(s), with each individual employee being considered a separate breach.
-The Parties agree that this amount represents a good faith attempt to estimate the actual damages that would be suffered in the event of a breach.

-In any action by Arch Pools to enforce the provisions of this Section, the Parties agree that the prevailing Party in any such action shall be entitled to collect its reasonable attorneys fees and costs associated with such action from the non-prevailing Party within ninety (90) days of the conclusion of the proceedings.
+In any action by Arch Pools to enforce the provisions of this Section, the Parties agree that the prevailing Party in any such action shall be entitled to collect its reasonable attorneys’ fees and costs associated with such action from the non-prevailing Party within ninety (90) days of the conclusion of the proceedings.

 Premises Operation.

 Licenses and Permits.
 Client represents and warrants that the Premises complies with all applicable regulations, building codes, licensure and permit requirements, and registrations and taxes required by law for the operation of the Premises as of the Effective Date.
 Further, Client acknowledges that there may be various licenses, permits, registrations and taxes required by law for the operation of the Premises.
-Obtaining and maintaining such licenses or other regulatory approvals and any costs, fees, and penalties associated therewith shall be the responsibility of Client, provided that Arch Pools shall timely cooperate with all license applications and be responsible for license fees.
+Obtaining and maintaining such licenses or other regulatory approvals and any costs, fees, and penalties associated therewith shall be the responsibility of Client, provided that Arch Pools shall timely cooperate with all license applications, be responsible for license fees, and perform such services to ensure compliance with applicable laws as had historically been performed for Client by Arch Pools’ predecessor, including refreshing the Orange County health permit, updating the code of conduct, and ensuring that the staff complies and all requisite documentation is presented in compliance with Orange County laws.
 Arch Pools shall be responsible for the licensing and certification of Arch Pools staff only.

 Building and Pool Systems.

 Client shall be responsible for the cost relating to acquisition, repair, and replacement of the systems, equipment, and related facilities necessary for the Premises to be operated in a manner consistent with a commercially reasonable duty of care towards Premises patrons.
-Such systems, equipment, and related facilities shall be defined as the “Building Systems” or “Pool Systems.”
+Such systems, equipment, and related facilities shall be defined as the “Building Systems” or “Lake Systems.”

-To the extent such systems are present within the Property, Building Systems include but are not limited to: first aid apparatus, ADA structural disability accommodations, code and regulatory compliance, slip resistant flooring in wet areas, AEDs, furnishings, air conditioning, water, ceiling tiles and lights, elevator, escalator, telephone, electrical, plumbing, sanitation, and laundry, and kitchen.
+To the extent such systems are present within the Property, Building Systems include but are not limited to: first aid apparatus, code and regulatory compliance, electrical, plumbing, and sanitation.
 Building Systems may be located within or outside the confines of the Premises.